dcl-2017-04/curriculum/docs/manip-programming.md

 # Programming with dplyr <small class='program'>[program]</small>
 <small>(Builds on: [Scoped verbs](manip-scoped.md))</small>

-At some point during the semester, you may have noticed that you were copy-and-pasting the same dplyr snippets again and again.
+At some point during the quarter, you may have noticed that you were copy-and-pasting the same dplyr snippets again and again.
 You then might have remembered it's a bad idea to have more than three copies of the same code and tried to create function.
-Unforutnately it's likely that you failed because dplyr verbs work a little differently to most other R functions.
+Unfortunately it's likely that you failed because dplyr verbs work a little differently to most other R functions.
-In this unit, you'll learn exactly what makes dplyr verbs different, and set of new techniques so that you can program with them.
+In this unit, you'll learn exactly what makes dplyr verbs different, and a new set of techniques so that you can program with them.

 ## Readings